oVirt/ovirt-site/source/sla/quota-3.2.html.md

 #### Client support

 In order to support the planned UI changes, QuotaManager will expose a new API.
 Using this API and reusing available queries the UI could pull quota consumption information from the QuotaManager cache (or DB).
 For 3.2, RESTful API is out of scope.

+To support the new Quota monitoring both in User portal and Administrator portal, QuotaManager will expose a new API allowing to query the QuotaManager internal cache for quota consumption information.

+Since the current caching mechanism in QuotaManager was designed to cache individual quota entries (and thus would be very inefficient for large number of quota cached at the same time), a second caching mechanism will be added to support fast caching (caching all the quota in the DB together).
+This caching will be called using a Quartz job once on system init and then every xx minutes (conditioned by cache size to db quota table size ratio).

+##### DB Change

+New store-procedures and functions will be added in order to support the new caching mechanism.
+No new views will be defined.

 ##### Classes